 "I recognize that expecting your partner to be a part-time therapist can be hurtful to both of us," she reflects.
 "I’m reflecting on my unrealistic expectations for my future partner to be a mental health expert.
 I don’t think it’s fair for me to place that burden on them.
 Instead, I’m re-evaluating my pickiness and am now more open to someone who has genuine curiosity and compassion about mental health."

-"Therapy has helped me realize that my partner can’t be everything," Grande adds.
+"Therapy has helped me realise that my partner can’t be everything," Grande adds.
 "And I’d rather have a trained mental health professional be there to support the ups and downs of eating disorder recovery, so I can enjoy the other traits and values my partner brings to a relationship."

 But, of course, Grande says, "if they’re making my mental health worse? that’s a no-go for me."